 FREE with museum admission

 This season is a great time to visit and meet artists of the Mohawk Hudson Regional Exhibition!

 On special Art for All dates guest appearances will be made by the artists to share a project based on their own artwork and/or techniques with you.
-Look for artist appearances on the following dates:
+Look for artist appearances in the upcoming schedule:

 Sat.
 Jan.
-10 Ginger Ertz Pipe Cleaner & Bead Sculpture
+10 Guest Artist Ginger Ertz Pipe Cleaner & Bead Sculpture

 Schedule subject to change

 Hidden in an attic trunk for more than a century, a rare textile was uncovered shortly after Cherry Hill transitioned from private home to historic house museum.
 Just what was discovered?
 A pristine, curiously figured, gloriously colored 18th-century Indian-made bedcover called a palampore.
 This lecture will explore the history of Cherry Hill's palampore and what it likely signified to its earliest Van Rensselaer owner.

 Free with museum admission